cms-analysis/CombineHarvester/docs/PythonInterface.md

 ====================================

 [TOC]

-The python interface is embedded within the shared library (`CombineTools/python/combineharvester/_combineharvester.so`) that is produced when the code is compiled.
-Add the directory `CombineTools/python` to your `PYTHONPATH` environment variable so that it can be imported from anywhere.
-This can also be achieved by doing:
+The C++ CombineHarvester class and a number of other tools have a python interface available.
+The module containing this interface can be imported like any other CMSSW python module:

-    eval `make env`
+    import CombineHarvester.CombineTools.ch as ch

-Then in a python script you can do, e.g. `import combineharvester as ch`.
-The sections below summarises the methods that are currently supported.
+The sections below summarise the methods that are currently supported.

 Constructors and copying {#py-constr-copy}
 ==========================================